annwyl21/annwyl21/README.md

 I also use GitHub extensively; for version control, project tracking, I have shared a gist and used Actions for CI/CD in my projects.
 I have deployed projects on [render](https://github.com/annwyl21/FilmFlixRestAPI) and [replit](https://github.com/annwyl21/yahtzee), my [portfolio](https://annwyl21.github.io/) is on GitHub Pages.
 I have explored [docker and azure](https://github.com/annwyl21/debt_comparison) to deploy my debt comparison project.
 I have created &#128195;individual projects during the bootcamp and worked in teams to create 🤝collaborative work in the Ladies Of Code **Test Driven Development Coding Club**.
+And I took the opportunity to learn some (Linux command line](https://github.com/annwyl21/special-waffle) too!

 I am available for work immediately and actively seeking employment as a Junior Software Engineer in the London, UK area.